 When organic compounds are exposed to these conditions they will decompose.
 Ultraviolet light will destroy molecules through the energy it has and increased temperature will accelerate any processes, including the breakdown of chemicals like caffeine.

 What Influences The Caffeine Content?

-The caffeine content of a tea is heavily influenced by the plant material the farmers and tea masters choose to use.
-The caffeine content varies between buds, young leaves and older leaves.
+The caffeine content of tea is heavily influenced by the plant material the farmers and tea masters choose to use.
+The caffeine content varies between buds, young leaves, and older leaves.
 Plant material with high caffeine content will always yield a more potent tea – which may or may not be desired.